 Dutch Timed Text Style Guide

-*This document covers the language specific requirements for Dutch.
-Please make sure to also review the General Requirements Section for comprehensive guidelines surrounding timed text deliveries to Netflix.
+This document covers the language specific requirements for Dutch.
+Please make sure to also review the General Requirements section and related guidelines for comprehensive instructions surrounding timed text deliveries to Netflix.

 For all language-related issues not covered in this document, please refer to: